The National Mall in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Government & Politics • Landmarks • Patriots & Patriotism.
 In addition, it is included in the Former U.S. Presidents: #01 George Washington series list.
 A significant historical year for this entry is 1884.

 Location.
-38° 53.4′ N, 77° 2.205′ W. Marker is in Northwest Washington in Washington, District of Columbia.
-It is in The National Mall.
-Marker can be reached from 17th Street Northwest south of Constitution Avenue Northwest (U.S. 50), on the right when traveling north.
+This marker has been replaced by another marker nearby.
+It was located near 38° 53.4′ N, 77° 2.205′ W. Marker was in Northwest Washington in Washington, District of Columbia.
+It was in The National Mall.
+It could be reached from 17th Street Northwest south of Constitution Avenue Northwest (U.S. 50), on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Washington DC 20230, United States of America.
+Marker was in this post office area: Washington DC 20230, United States of America.
 Touch for directions.